 A retry capability If an acknowledgement is not received within a predefined time period (3 minutes1), the PowerOn system can be configured to retry sending the message or to skip over the message and move onto the next one.
 Refer to the SOAP Interface Configuration Guide—SetEnv Sections (RETRY_ON_SOAP_FAULT) for details

-EDNAR FBR 64
+EDNAR FBR 64 (Release 2)

 EDNAR must continue to process integration messages regardless of whether a NAR is locked for editing, i.e. No need to queue messages when a NAR is locked.

-Refer Open Issue 11 as to whether it is better to queue or force message update when a NAR is locked for editing.

-EDNAR FBR 62
+EDNAR FBR 62 (Release 2)

 In the case where the NAR and the DMS Schedule get out of synch the system must provide a reconciliation mechanism to align the data.
 The process must allow for the: